aroberge/reeborg/old_docs/begin_py_en/_build/html/_sources/france.txt

 If you then click on the **Help** button, you will see that additional instructions are available in French.

-There is also a Spanish version of the commands which you can try in a similar way by typing::
+There is also an incomplete and likely buggy Spanish version of the commands which you can try in a similar way by typing::

     from reeborg_es import *

-At the time at which I am writing this tutorial, the Spanish version of the help was missing ...
+This type of instruction [``from module import *``] is not something that is generally recommended since most often there is a better way ...

-This type of instruction [``from module import *``] is not something that is generally recommended ...
-I will explain why in a future tutorial.
+I will explain why in a future lesson.